 - cilantro for garnish

-Cut pork into 2 inch cubes and set aside in a gallon sized Ziploc bag or container with lid.
+Cut pork into 2 inch cubes and set aside in a gallon sized zip top bag or container with lid.

-Cover with 2 ½ cups of water and bring to a boil and drop to a simmer until the pork is tender.
-Season with more vinegar and salt to taste.
+Add in 2 ½ cups water then bring to a boil.
+Lower to a simmer and cook, stirring ocsaionally, until the pork is tender.
+Season with more vinegar and salt if desired.

-Serve with Basmati rice and garnish with fresh cilantro and thinly sliced serrano chilis.
+Serve with Basmati rice, garnishing with fresh cilantro and thinly sliced serrano chilis.